-The School Growth component for the ASPM is measured using the EVAAS Growth model.
-EVAAS Growth measures progress on EOG and EOC assessments data.
+The School Growth component for the ASPM is measured using the Education Value-Added Assessment System (EVAAS).
+EVAAS growth measures progress on EOG and EOC assessments data.
 Data specific to the schools using this option is submitted to EVAAS, and analysis is run and reported.
 EVAAS growth models generate an index value.
 The index value is converted to a designation and to a 100-point scale for school accountability.
 The alternative growth model uses the designations (Exceeds Expected Growth, Meets Expected Growth, or Does Not Meet Expected Growth) and 100-point scale included in School Performance Grade calculations.
 Only current year scores are used in the School Growth component.